wongnai/wongnai-corpus/README.md

 ## Wongnai data services
-- If you are interested in Wongnai database such as photos, reviews and restaurant database, Wongnai also provides data services including API and files.
+- If you are interested in Wongnai database such as photos, reviews or restaurant database, Wongnai also provides data services including API and files.
 For more details, please follow the link below. https://business.wongnai.com/restaurants-data-service/en/